contagon/handbook/handbook/29-meetings-in-the-church.md

 #### 29.2.1.2 Presiding at Sacrament Meeting

 The bishop presides at sacrament meeting unless a member of the stake presidency, an Area Seventy in his area, or a General Authority attends.
 If the bishop and his counselors are not able to attend sacrament meeting, the stake president designates who presides.
 Normally he designates the elders quorum president.
-However, he could invite another priesthood holder, preferably a high priest or elder.
+However, he could invite another Melchizedek Priesthood holder.

 #### 29.2.1.3 Time before the Meeting